 Note: My trip was sponsored by Agrotourism Cyprus.
 Therefore, this article includes advertisement about the destination.
 As always, all opinion and reviews are my own.

-Cyprus’ blue lagoon is probably the most beautiful spot that I visited on my recent trip around Paphos with Agrotourism Cyprus.
+Cyprus’ blue lagoon is probably the most beautiful spot that I visited on my recent trip around Paphos.
 I seriously couldn’t believe how crystal clear and blue that water actually is!
 Here you’ll find all information regarding a cruise to the blue lagoon of Cyprus.

 Where is the blue lagoon Cyprus?